AmyCuiLi/DepictStructBioinf/README.md

 Mac notes:
 * The pip-affiliated python may be in ```/usr/local/bin/python``` instead of ```/usr/bin/python```
 * The Pymol executable may be called "MacPyMol" on the command line (instead of just "pymol")
 * I've received reports that biopython and mdanalysis installations are giving errors on some platforms.
 I don't yet have a machine that can reproduce these errors.
+Creation of a virtualenv/miniconda may be a reasonable interim solution.

 ## Project Cassettes
 A "project cassette" is a directory containing: